NCATS-Tangerine/translator-knowledge-beacon/README.md

 # Knowledge Beacons in Action!

-The pool of known beacons is currently documented in a **[master YAML-formatted catalog of beacons](https://github.com/NCATS-Tangerine/translator-knowledge-beacon/blob/master/api/knowledge-beacon-list.yaml)**.
-REST clients may also access aggregate data via the API from all these registered beacons, through a [Knowledge Beacon Aggregator](https://github.com/NCATS-Tangerine/beacon-aggregator), a public version for which is hosted online at **https://kba.ncats.io**.
+The pool of known active and proposed beacons is enumerated in a **[master YAML-formatted catalog of beacons](https://github.com/NCATS-Tangerine/translator-knowledge-beacon/blob/master/api/knowledge-beacon-list.yaml)**.
+The significant currently active ones are as follows:

-Some of these KBAPI wrappers are locally published in other repositories within the NCATS-Tangerine organization, as follows:

 * **Semantic Medline Database:** Implementation of a [Translator Knowledge Graph Beacon](https://github.com/NCATS-Tangerine/tkg-beacon) wrapping the June 2019 release of the [Semantic Medline Database](https://skr3.nlm.nih.gov/) concepts and relationships text-mined from PubMed abstracts.
 Beacon deployed at https://kba.ncats.io/beacon/semmedb.
 * **Monarch Database "Biolink" Beacon:** Implementation of a [Translator Knowledge Graph Beacon](https://github.com/NCATS-Tangerine/tkg-beacon) wrapping the Monarch Biolink API of the [Monarch Initiative Biomedical Resource](https://monarchinitiative.org/).
 Beacon deployed at https://kba.ncats.io/beacon/biolink.